plotly/plotly.js/README.md

 Plotly.js documentation, in the repo documentation, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <https://plot.ly/javascript/getting-started/>.
 The docs may also be run locally.

 You can also suggest new documentation examples by submitting a [Codepen](http://codepen.io/tag/plotly/) on community.plot.ly (tagged [`plotly-js`](community.plot.ly/c/plotly-js).

-### Running documentation locally

-1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v3.0.x).
-   **Note for Windows users:** Read [this unofficial guide](http://jekyll-windows.juthilo.com/) to get Jekyll up and running without problems.
-2. Make sure that you're on the ```source``` branch.
-3. From the root `/documentation` directory, run `jekyll serve` in the command line.
-4. Open `http://localhost:8000` in your browser, and voilà.

-Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

 ## Contributing